 This makes for a very versatile and adaptable tool, but only if you can deal with a single multi-edged knife (1 inch of a standard knife and the remainder being serrated) and non-replaceable wire-cutters.

-I myself can accept the cons of this multi-tool, especially when I can carry separate wood and steel cutting jigsaw blades to complement the RemGrit blade.
+I can accept the cons of this multi-tool, especially when I can carry separate wood and steel cutting jigsaw blades to complement the RemGrit blade.
 Replaceable wire-cutters would have been nice, but honestly, what other tool comes with those, except the Gerber 600.

 The Gerber 600 would be hard to beat, but I think the Pro-Scout came out even better.

-Almost all the things incorporated in the Gerber MP600 Pro Scout, including its rugged design and tactical look, Berry-compliant sheets, and sight/DET tool variations target such users.
+The features incorporated in the Gerber MP600 Pro Scout, including its rugged design and tactical look, Berry-compliant sheets, and sight/DET tool variations target such users.

 Aside from the armed forces, this is also a handy and interesting tool for anyone who needs a multi-tool in their arsenal.